cloudant-labs/graphdb-slate/source/includes/api/_database.md

 ## Databases

-Databases contain [documents](#documents), the JSON objects Cloudant revolves around.
-All documents need a database to contain them.
+Cloudant databases contain JSON objects.
+These JSON objects are called [documents](#documents).
+All documents must be contained in a database.

 ### Create